open-sauced/maintainer-intro-course/your-team.md

 Now that you understand a little bit about teams, let's look at how to identify new members for your team.

+### Recognizing the Need

-**Recognizing the Need:** Just like a superhero team expands to face escalating threats, your project might reach a point where additional team members are needed.
+Just like a superhero team expands to face escalating threats, your project might reach a point where additional team members are needed.
 This could be when the workload starts to overwhelm you (solo maintainer) or your existing team or when you are taking on complex challenges that require specialized expertise.
 Identifying these challenging points is important for ensuring your project's continued momentum.

+### Scouting for Superpowers

-**Scouting for Superpowers:** Your search for new teammates should be deliberate and thoughtful.
+Your search for new teammates should be deliberate and thoughtful.
 Look for contributors who have consistently shown their commitment and skills through active involvement in your project.
 Their contributions to issues, pull requests, and community discussions can help you determine if they understand the project and your vision.
 Other things to consider are having enthusiasm, a collaborative spirit, and alignment with your project's goals.
 Open source projects thrive on passion and shared purpose.

+### Inviting Your Team

-**Inviting Your Team:** Once you've identified potential team members, extend a formal invitation.
+Once you've identified potential team members, extend a formal invitation.
 This public acknowledgment of their contributions not only shows your appreciation but also serves as an inspiration to other community members.
 Platforms like GitHub offer streamlined mechanisms for adding team members, making it a seamless process to officially welcome your new team members.

 ## Granting Team Permissions